CityScrolls logo Explore Venice ›

 There’s more than one way to cruise Venice’s most iconic waterway.

-These top spots are steps away from Ca' Rezzonico:
+These top spots are just a short walk from Ca' Rezzonico: